sugartechllc/WxflowToChords/README.md

 I tried to get this working on a WiPy.
 It would run for indeterminate periods, and then throw OSError exceptions in the urequests code.
 After this, the networking would not work until after a reboot.
-So, I ripped out the WiPy specifics, and transfered the project to a Raspberry Pi Zero W. Here are a few thoings learned while working with the WiPy.
+So, I ripped out the WiPy specifics, and transfered the project to a Raspberry Pi Zero W. Here are a few things learned while working with the WiPy.

 ### General